spessasus/spessasynth_core/docs/midi/index.md

 - `"clear"` - all existing drum parameter change MIDI messages are removed.
 - `never` - not yet implemented.

-#### userDrumSet1Params
+#### userDrumSetParams

-`ClearableParameter<UserDrumModification>`
+`Map<number, ClearableParameter<UserDrumModification>>`

+The User Drum Set changes.

+- Key: the User Drum Set number, 0 based.
-The User Drum Set 1 changes.
-(MIDI program 64).
+  0 is the User Drum Set 1 located at MIDI program 64, and 1 is User Drum Set 2 located at MIDI program 65.
+- value:

-- `"clear"` - all existing User Drum Set 1 changes are removed.
+    - `"clear"` - all existing changes for this drum set are removed.
     - `UserDrumModification` - modifies the drum set.

-#### userDrumSet2Params

-`ClearableParameter<UserDrumModification>`

-The User Drum Set 2 changes.
-(MIDI program 65).

-- `"clear"` - all existing User Drum Set 2 changes are removed.
-- `UserDrumModification` - modifies the drum set.

-The `UserDrumModification` type is described below:
+The type is described below:

+##### UserDrumModification

 All modifications for this User Drum Set.
 This is a `Map` object.